danielledonnelly/double-exposure-countdown/README.md

 This is a countdown I created for the game I'm most eagerly anticipating in 2024, Life is Strange: Double Exposure.

 Life is Strange was my entire life when I was a teenager; I was obsessed.
 It was a game that made me realize a lot of things about myself.
 Max Caulfield was the first video game protagonist I related to and saw myself in.
 She was socially awkward, extremely self-conscious, introverted, and nerdy.
-I'm so excited for her return as an adult!
+I can't wait for her return as an adult!

 It feels so strange but exciting to be returning to the series now as an adult myself, almost an entire decade after I became obsessed with the original.